MinPhys/MinPhys.github.io/RiP_2025/RiP_2025-programme.md

 * * *

 The meeting will begin 13:30 Wednesday 9th April and conclude at 12:30 Thursday 10th.
-Lab tours ang a group meal will be held on the Wednesday evening.
+Lab tours ang a group meal will be held on the Wednesday evening (note that registrations after March 10th do not guarantee a place for the group meal).
 The MPG AGM will take place after the meetings close on Thursday, all are welcome.

 ### Invited Speakers